-And that's why I decided to find an alternative to those high fashion and potentially risky dental chews.
+And that's why I decided to find an alternative to those trendy yet potentially risky dental chews.

-But before I tell you about the exciting, healthy alternative I've discovered, let's talk for a moment about the special needs of puppies, senior dogs and dogs that have lost teeth.
+Before I tell you about our Dental Chew Bones, let's talk for a moment about the special needs of puppies, senior dogs and dogs that have lost teeth.

 The Unquenchable Need of Puppies to Chew